 While Wisconsin winters freeze Lake Superior, Wisconsin Energy warms the interiors of Wisconsin homes and businesses.
 The company's utilities provide electricity to more than 1.1 million customers and natural gas to almost 1.1 million customers in eastern and northern Wisconsin and Michigan's Upper Peninsula.
-It also serves more than 445 steam customers in downtown Milwaukee.
+It also serves about 440 steam customers in downtown Milwaukee.
 Wisconsin Energy has about 6,020 MW of generating capacity, primarily from coal-fired and nuclear-powered plants.
 The company's primary utility subsidiaries, Wisconsin Gas and Wisconsin Electric, operate together as We Energies.
 Non-utility operations include power generation leasing and real estate development.

 Wisconsin Energy provides electric and natural gas service to customers in areas of Wisconsin and the Upper Peninsula of Michigan.

 The company operates a utility energy segment and a non-utility energy segment.
 Its primary subsidiaries are Wisconsin Electric, and Wisconsin Gas, and W.E.
 Power, LLC (We Power).
 Utilities Wisconsin Electric and Wisconsin Gas operate together under the trade name of "We Energies."
 The company’s non-utility energy segment, We Power, designs, builds, owns, and leases four Wisconsin Electric generation plants constructed as part of its Power the Future strategy.

 Sales and Marketing